NAME

 option --dark --dark-cmy

 Automatic setting is done by Getopt::EX::termcolor module and it works with macOS Terminal.app and iTerm.app, and other XTerm compatible terminals.
-This module accept environment variable TERM_BGCOLOR as a terminal background color.
+This module accepts environment variable TERM_BGCOLOR as a terminal background color.
 For example, use 000 or #000000 for black and 555 or #FFFFFF for white.

 Option –autocolor is set by default, so override it to do nothing to disable.